benjaboyy/Miniature-Arcade-Arduino/README.md

 ## Overview

+#### Arduino
 Miniature Arcade Arduino is a lights pattern sketch for your Arduino miniature arcade.
 This project uses a 74HC595 shift register to control multiple LED animations.
 The LED patterns are stored in two arrays:

 - `chip1Pattern`: Patterns for Chip 1.
 - `chip2`: Patterns for Chip 2.

+#### Phython program

+A small python program which you can run to comunicate by com port to the arduino.
+It has a simple interfase with some buttons to trigger animations

 ## Features